castrovroberto/sofia-poc/README.md

     ```

 2.  **Add Documents**:
-    Place your `.pdf` and `.md` files into the `pdfs/` directory.
+    Place your `.pdf` files into the `pdfs/` directory.
+You can also add `.md` files and a `urls.txt` file with a list of URLs to be processed.

-3.  **Build the Docker Image**:
-    This command builds the container image and installs all dependencies.
+3.  **Quick Start**:
+    The easiest way to get started is to use our quick start script:
     ```bash
+    chmod +x scripts/quick_start.sh
+    ./scripts/quick_start.sh
+    ```
+    This script will:
+    - Check if Docker is running
+    - Build the Docker image
+    - Let you choose between OpenAI and Ollama
+    - Handle the container setup automatically

+### Manual Setup

+If you prefer to run commands manually, you can:

+1.  **Build the Docker Image**:
+    ```bash
     docker build -t rag-system .
     ```

-### How to Run

-The system is configured via environment variables when you launch the container.
+2.  **Run the Container**:
+    Choose one of the following options:

 #### Option 1: Using OpenAI (Default)